jason-kills-u/cruelscript/README.md

 CruelScript is an esoteric programming language.
 It is well?
 Cruel, it uses only three symbols: '+', '-' and '.'.
 It is designed to be a recreational programming language...

 The programming language is using the ascii value of characters.
-It starts with 65(which is 'A') and can be decreased using '-' and increased using '+'.
+It's default value 65(which is 'A') and can be decreased using '-' and increased using '+'.

 The '.' symbol is used to print out the ascii value that you just increased and/or decreased.